List of creepypastas: The Russian Sleep Experiment

 The Russian Sleep Experiment tells of Soviet agents and scientists experimenting on both political prisoners and prisoners of war during World War II, in which the prisoners are kept in a sealed-off room which was filled with an experimental gas to prevent sleep.
-This mysterious gas turns the prisoners into violent zombie-like monsters.
+This mysterious gas turns the prisoners into violent, zombie-like monsters who are addicted to the gas.
 In the end, the commander demands a researcher to enter the room and start killing the prisoners, with one of them uttering "So nearly free" or "Finally put to rest" before they die.

 The SCP Foundation

-The SCP Foundation is a fictional organization that captures, contains, and studies supernatural phenomena.
+The SCP Foundation is a fictional organization that captures, contains, and studies supernatural phenomena, keeping them secret from the rest of the world.
 The SCP Foundation is part of a collaborative writing project on the SCP Wiki.